Eykenis/Art-savvy/README.md

 # Art-savvy
-a github page to log my sutdy on art
+a github page to log my study on art